-To Obtain a Vulnerable Sector Screening:
+To Obtain a Police Vulnerable Sector Check (PVSC):

 The vulnerable sector screening was established to provide screening of individuals who intend on working or volunteering with the vulnerable sector.
 A vulnerable person is defined as a person who, because of their age, a disability, or other circumstances, whether temporary or permanent are (a) in a position of dependence on others or (b) are otherwise at a greater risk than the general population of being harmed by a person in a position or authority or trust relative to them.
 This type of screening is required for the following types of positions: teacher, social worker, taxi driver, day-care worker, adoptive parents, sport coaches, etc.